yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 Here we see how the internal state of the Golang plugin is used by the exported function `MyProcessRequest` (the one we set in the API spec in the `"custom_middleware"` section).
 The map `hitCounter` is used to send internal state and count hits to different endpoints.
 Then our exported Golang plugin function sends a HTTP reply with endpoint hit statistics.

-### Loading a Tyk Golang plugin from a bundle
+#### Loading a Tyk Golang plugin from a bundle
 So far we have loaded Golang plugins only directly from file system.
-You can also use Tyk's bundle instrumentation (see [Plugin Bundles](/docs/plugins/rich-plugins/plugin-bundles/) for more details).
-You can deploy your Tyk Golang plugins to special HTTP-server and then your plugins will be fetched and loaded from that HTTP endpoint.
+However when you have multiple gateway instances, you need a more dynamic way to load plugins.
+Tyk offer bundle instrumentation [Plugin Bundles](/docs/plugins/rich-plugins/plugin-bundles/).
+Using bundle command creates archive with your plugin, which you can deploy to  HTTP-server (or AWS S3) and then your plugins will be fetched and loaded from that HTTP endpoint.

 You will need to set in `tyk.conf` these two fields: